darrylljk/Machine-Learning-Projects-Collection/README.md

 # Machine-Learning-Projects
-This repository showcases a collection of machine learning projects I have completed.
+This repository showcases a collection of machine learning projects that I have completed.